laboon/ebook/text/40_unit_testing.md

 ### Preconditions

 Before the test can be run, you need to set up the necessary preconditions for the test.
 These are similar to preconditions in a manual test, only instead of focusing on the system as a whole, you focus on setting things up for the particular method to be called.
-In the example above, the unit test is going to check that two linked lists with equal values (specifically 1 -> 2 -> 3) will be regarded as equal by the .equals method of a linked list object.
+In the example above, the unit test is going to check that two linked lists with equal values (specifically 1 &rarr; 2 &rarr; 3) will be regarded as equal by the .equals method of a linked list object.
 In order to test that two linked lists are equal, first we must created the two linked lists, and set their nodes to the same set of values.
 This code simply creates them and puts them into variables `a` and `b`.
 We will use these two linked lists in the next phase of the unit test.

 ### Execution Steps